CursorCult/_CursorCult/README.md

 ## How to use

-1. Run `cursorcult` to see released rule packs and pick the ones that match your project.
+1. After installing `cursorcult` (above), run it to see released rule packs and pick the ones that match your project.
 2. Read the pack’s `README.md` to understand when it applies and how it interacts with other rules.
 3. Add rule packs into your project under `.cursor/rules/`:
    - Preferred: link them as git submodules (keeps you on tagged versions).